HomeSDK Documentation

 // 3.
 If the server flagged this, wait for a human operator.

-// Pass createAction's action_id — NOT decision.action_id.
+// Pass createAction's action_id — NOT the guard's decision_id (a.k.a. decision.action_id).

 if (action?.status === 'pending_approval') {